Please Look After Mom by Kyung-Sook Shin

 Friday Black by Nana Kwame Adjei-Brenyah

 When I was checking out at Books Inc. in Mountain View, the woman ringing me up asked me what my favorite book of the year had been so far.
 Put on the spot, I was stumped, and the only book I could think of was Marriage of a Thousand Lies.
 She seemed to be familiar with it, and told me that a new book was coming out that I would also enjoy, implying that it was similar in some way to the one I'd mentioned.
 "It's called Black Friday, I think.
 Wait no, Friday Black!
 That's it, Friday Black is what it's called."
 Now.
 I'm not sure if she actually read Marriage of a Thousand Lies or was thinking of a different book when assuring me that its and Friday Black's sensibilities would match.
 Because those two books aren't similar at all!
-Other than that they're both written by children of (Black/Brown) immigrants, and that they both emphasize oft-ignored struggles of certain people of color, the two novels are completely different!
+Other than that they're both written by children of (Black/Brown) immigrants, and that they both emphasize the oft-ignored struggles of certain people of color, they're completely different!
 However, I'm still glad that she recommended Friday Black to me, and that I put it on my Christmas list (thanks, Ma!).
 It's the last book that I read in 2018, and it's one of the strangest and most special wonders of them all.

 I started reading it on Christmas Day, shortly after seeing the trailer for Jordan Peele's upcoming horror masterpiece, 'Us'.
 Now I'm writing about that same novel, the day after watching the newest episode of 'Black Mirror' ("Baldersnatch"), while also rueing that I can't give my full attention to the annual New Year's 'Twilight Zone' marathon that's airing on Syfy right now.
 And what superbly fitting works to bookend my experience with Friday Black, because the novel is reminiscent of all those styles.
 Black horror, satire, science fiction, stories with a moral or twist that refuses to go easy on you.
 I love those kinds of material.
 And like the anthology series 'Black Mirror' especially, it's hard to describe this collection of stories without giving away something essential, and I honestly feel like it's best experienced the first time, completely blind.
 I was intentional about not researching too much about Friday Black before reading it; I didn't even read the back cover or inner flaps so as not to spoil anything for myself.